gregorycrane/DHFall2021/README.md

 <li>October 13: Geotagging and mapping

-Weeks 6-8: Linguistic and Stylistic Analysis
+* The world that Gibbon describes:

+* The Europe in which Gibbon lived: https://upload.wikimedia.org/wikipedia/commons/6/6a/Central_europe_1786.jpg

+Week 6: Dates and timelines

-<li>October 18:  Introduction to morpho-syntactic analysis with Stanza
+<li>October 18:

 <li>October 20:

+Weeks 7-8: Linguistic and Stylistic Analysis

+How do we measure the differences in style between Gibbon and contemporaries (such as Adam Smith) on the one hand and between Gibbon and contemporary corpora (e.g., recent newswires)?
+How well can we identify the source of a passage?
+How well can we identify distinctive features of Gibbon to people as they read the text?

+To what extent can we automatically identify and explain features of Gibbon's language that may be confusing to those accustomed to 21st century English?
+This is a very general problem that anyone encounters if they try to apply the version of a language that they learn in a classroom to authentic sources from that culture.

-<li>October 25:
+<li>October 25:  Introduction to morpho-syntactic analysis with Stanza

-<li>October 27:
+<li>October 27:  Dependency grammar and reading texts in unknown languages

 <li>November 1: Language Models and Stylistic Analysis